nathanjtaylor/Nathan-Portfolio/about.md

 - SpartaHack X (2025), where my team won the *New Horizons Frontier Award*
 - Designathon (2025)

-I am passionate about work that has the potential to make a positive impact, and I’m seeking full-time opportunities at organizations committed to delivering the best possible experience for their users.
+I am passionate about work that has the potential to make a positive impact, and I’m seeking a full-time opportunity at an organization committed to delivering the best possible experience for their users.